Incontinence in PD

 Understanding Bladder Symptoms in Parkinson’s Disease – What You Need to Know

-Published by the American Parkinson Disease Association, Inc., 2019
+By the American Parkinson Disease Association, January 2024

-Two-page fact sheet (PDF) summarizes the urinary system, bladder dysfunctions associated with Parkinson's disease, evaluation of urinary problems and treatment options.
+This two-page fact sheet summarizes how the bladder works, types of bladder dysfunction, evaluation of urinary problems, and treatment options.

 Urinary Dysfunction and Parkinson’s